Funj Sultanate: 17th century peak

-Decline
+Decline and Ottoman conquest

 Sennar was at its peak at the end of the 17th century, but during the 18th century, it began to decline as the power of the monarchy was eroded.
-The greatest challenge to the authority of the king were the merchant funded Ulama who insisted it was rightfully their duty to mete out justice.
+Cultural dissidence found fertile ground among superfluous Funj princes, aspiring Islamic scholars, and governors excluded from royal trade.
+The greatest challenge to the authority of the king was the merchant funded Ulama who insisted it was rightfully their duty to mete out justice.
+The previously agrarian region urbanised as the number of towns rose from 1 in 1700 to around 30 in 1821.

-In about 1718 the previous dynasty, the Unsab, was overthrown in a coup and replaced by Nul, who, although related to the previous Sultan, effectively founded a dynasty on his own.
+The establishment of a slave army provoked revolt among conventional warriors and the Funj aristocracy, however Sultan Badi III was able to contain it.
+In about 1718, Unsa III, son of Badi III and of the Unsab dynasty, was overthrown in a coup by the Funj aristocracy for alleged libertinism.
+He was replaced by Nul in 1720, who, although related to the previous Sultan, effectively founded a dynasty on his own.
+Royal matrilineality was abandoned in 1719.

-In 1741 and 1743 young Ethiopian emperor Iyasu II conducted first raids westwards, attempting to acquire quick military fame.
+In 1741 and 1743 the young Ethiopian emperor Iyasu II conducted raids westwards, attempting to acquire quick military fame.
 In March 1744 he assembled an army of 30,000–100,000 men for a new expedition, which was initially intended as yet another raid, but soon turned into a war of conquest.
 On the banks of the Dinder river the two states fought a pitched battle, which went in favour of Sennar.
-Iyasu II, traveller James Bruce noted, plundered his way back to Ethiopia, allowing him to display his campaign as a success.
+Traveller James Bruce noted that Iyasu II, plundered his way back to Ethiopia, allowing him to display his campaign as a success.
 Meanwhile, Badi IV's repulsion of the Ethiopian invasion made him a national hero.
 Hostilities between the two states continued until the end of Iyasu II's reign in 1755, tensions caused by this war were still recorded in 1773.
 Trade, however, soon resumed after the conflict, although on reduced scale.